 - III.B.
-The program director must not appoint more residents than approved by the Review Committee. ^(Core) - III.B.1.
-All complement increases must be approved by the Review Committee. ^(Core) - III.B.2.
-There must be a minimum of two one residents in each year of the program. ^(Core)
+The program director must not appoint more residents than approved by the Review Committee.
+(Core) - III.B.1.
+All complement increases must be approved by the Review Committee.
+(Core) - III.B.1.a) Resident complement is approved per year.
+Any increase in resident complement in any year must be approved in advance.